Spea hammondii: Description

 Spea hammondii is a relatively smooth-skinned species of American spadefoot toad.
 Its eyes are pale gold with vertical pupils.
 It has a green or grey dorsum, often with skin tubercles tipped in orange, and has a whitish color on the abdomen.
 On each hind foot is a wedge-shaped black spade.
 Adult toads are between 3.8 and 7.5 cm long.
 Juveniles have a similar appearance to adults, but with more distinct spotting.

 Distribution

 Populations of Spea hammondii are localized, but widespread.
 It ranges throughout the central valley of California and as far south as San Diego and some parts of the desert.
 The western spadefoot prefers grassland, scrub and chaparral locally but can occur in oak woodlands.
 It is nocturnal, and activity is limited to the wet season, summer storms, or during evenings with elevated substrate moisture levels.
 It is easily handled, with less skin secretions than similar toad species.
 Their secretions smell like peanut butter and may cause sneezing.

-The western spadefoot is experiencing some habitat loss, but is still common in its range and the population declines are very minor even though it is listed as "near threatened" in some counties of CA.
+The western spadefoot is experiencing some habitat loss, but is still common in its range and the population declines are very minor even though it is listed as "near threatened" in some counties of California.